OOD-Gizmo/Gizmo/README.md

 # Gizmo
-This is the repository for the group project of CSYE 6200 - Jones, Yu
+This is the repository for the group project of CSYE 6200 - Jones, Yu.